Visiting Bodoland in Assam? Read This Bodoland Travel Guide and get answers to all your questions!

 The motivating part is, however, the landscape – a white riverbed, a silently flowing river Kanamakra and an extended landscape that marks the beginning of the foothills of Bhutan.

-For anyone visiting Bodoland, and particularly Dwijing festival, Kalamati makes for a great destination to enjoy a peaceful and open landscape and see Bhutan from a not-very-common entry point.
+For anyone visiting Bodoland, and particularly the Dwijing festival, Kalamati makes for a great destination to enjoy a peaceful and open landscape and see Bhutan from a not-very-common entry point.

 To get to Kalamati, you will need to have your own vehicle, with prior permission from Forest Range Office Amteka Range, Koila-Moila.
 The entry point for Kalamati starts from Koila-Moila Bazar.

 The highlight of my entire time in Bodoland remains the Bodo village of Nangdorbari.